jlyonsmith/react-form-binder/README.md

 # React Form Binder

 A data binding controller for React forms components.
-Basically, an object that manages `input`, `select`, `button` and other elements within an HTML `form`.

-- As part of a controlled component it will manage the `value` for an HTML form element
+It's purpose is to ease the challenge of moving data back and forth between `input`, `select`, `button` and other elements within an HTML `form` and the Javascript object which was received from a REST API call, database, etc..
+After manipulation by the `form`, the data object can then be passed back to it's original source.

+The term _field_, whose full meaning here is _data entry field_, refers to the bound React component.
+Field values and state are determined by a binding rules.
+Field values are mapped to and from Javascript object _properties_.

+There are two types of _bound_ components.
+Those that maintain a value, e.g. text input, checkbox, dropdown, and those that have no value, e.g. 'OK' and 'Cancel' buttons.
+Components that do not maintain a value can still change their state based on the value of other bound components on the form.

+## Step-by-Step

+To bind an HTML `form`:

+1. Add the `bindings` object as a static property of the class, ensuring an `isValid` at a minimum for each data field. `isValid` can be any truthy value or a function returning a truthy value.
+Mark a field as `noValue` if it does not map to a property in the data object.
+2. Construct the `FormBinder` object in the form component `constructor()` and assign it to a  `this.binder` variable
+3. Set the `binder` property of each _bound React component_ in the `form`.
+NOTE: Typically, you'll want to remove any existing `onChange` handlers if converting from a non-bound component and ensure a `name` proprty.
+See below for how to create bound components.
+4. In the forms `onSubmit` event handler method add `e.preventDefault()` (to avoid automatic form processing by HTML) and a call to `this.binder.getModifiedFieldValues()` to get an object with the modified field values.

+## The `FormBinder` class

+This class does the following:

-- Automatically maps the field names to equivalently named bound components in the form.
+- Automatically maps the object fields (properties) to equivalently named bound components in an HTML `form`.
 - Tracks the initial values of the object fields
-- Allows `initValue` to initialize fields not present in the original object
+- Allows initialization of fields not present in the original object
 - Supports mapping objects containing nested objects into the form elements
-- On `onSubmit` can return an object containing just the modified fields or all fields
+- Allows returning an object that has just the fields that have been modified from their original values
-- Can specify certain fields as `alwaysGet` to always include them when fetching just modified fields
+- Allows specifying certain fields as `alwaysGet` to always include them when fetching just modified fields
+- Manages `value` & `valid` properties on behalf of a bound component that maintain a value.
+- Manages `disabled`, `visible`, `modified`, and `readOnly` states for all bound components
+- Fires update events when bound components are updated
+- Tracks `anyModified` and `allValid` values for the entire form
+- Generates an `onAnyModified` callback if `anyModified` changes state
 - Tracks an `_id` value for the object independently of form elements
-- Allows for `noValue` form elements such as `OK` and `Cancel` buttons that can change state in response to modifications to the form
-- Manages `valid`, `disabled`, `visible`, `modified`, and `readOnly` states for the component
-- Will ensure that other components in the form update in accordance with changes to another component
-- Tracks `anyModified` and `allValid` values for the entire form
-- Fires an event if the `anyModified` value changes

-## Step-by-Step

-To bind a `Form`:

-1. Add the `bindings` object as a static property of the class, ensuring an `isValid` at a minimum. `isValid` can be any truthy value or a function returning a truthy value.
-Mark a field as `noValue` fields if it does not map to a field in the data object.
-2. Construct the `FormBinder` object in the form component `constructor()` add assign it to a  `this.binder` variable
-3. Associate form fields with a _bound component_ as desired.
-See below for how to make these.
-NOTE: remove existing `onChange` handlers if converting from a non-bound component and add a `name` and `binder` property.
-4. In the forms `onSubmit` event handler method add `e.preventDefault()` (to avoid automatic form processing by HTML) and a call to `this.binder.getModifiedFieldValues()`.

-## The `FormBinder` class

-Bound forms work using a `bindings` object that ideally should be declared as a `static` property of the `Form` component needing validation, like so:
+Bound forms work using a `bindings` object that should be declared as a `static` property of the `form` component, like so:

 ```
 class MyFormComponent extends React.Component {